 Declaring a CLA Option

 After your first semester, but before the end of your fourth semester, you should meet with your academic advisor in order to review and discuss your plans for completing the H&S Complementary Liberal Arts credits.
 Once you have settled on an option, you will complete the H&S CLA Planning Statement.
-You will submit this Planning Statement to the H&S Dean’s office and your advisor electronically.
+You will submit this Planning Statement to the H&S Dean’s office and you will include this information in your electronic portfolio.

 If you select a second major as your CLA, you must also complete and submit a Change/Addition of School/Major/Adviser form; if you select a minor as your CLA, you must also complete and submit a Registration for/Cancellation of Minor/Concentration form (available from the registrar's website).
 Submitting the CLA Planning Statement does not automatically register you in either a major or minor.